tudelft-cs4200/2021/project/ms2/lab5.md

   * variable references
 3. Constraints for
   * duplicate definitions of classes, fields, parameters, and variables
-  * variable declarations which hide parameter or field declarations
+  * field, parameter, and variable declarations that hide parameter or field declarations
 4. Properties on
   * variable declarations to indicate whether they are fields, parameters, or local variables